liturgical-app/webapp/README.md

 # webapp
-Gets the liturgical colour for a date ✨🎨
+Find the liturgical colour for a date ✨🎨